The Wreckage on the Shore

 For Families

-Understand that you’re seeing the fight response, not just stubbornness.
-When your loved one defies everything, fights every authority, uses alcohol to access rage—they’re not just being difficult.
-Their nervous system is in a protective mode it learned long ago.
-This reframing won’t eliminate your frustration, but it might help you respond with patience rather than engaging in another power struggle.
+You’re seeing the fight response, not just stubbornness.
+Their nervous system is in a protective mode learned long ago.
+This reframing won’t eliminate your frustration, but it might help you respond with patience rather than engaging another power struggle.

-Don’t engage in power struggles.
 Every battle you “win” confirms their worldview that relationship means someone has to lose.
-Wherever possible, offer choices rather than demands.
-Frame requests as invitations, not requirements.
-Let them have power in the interaction.
+Offer choices rather than demands, frame requests as invitations, let them have power in the interaction.

 Acknowledge legitimate anger.
-When the anger is about real injustice—and often it is—don’t try to minimize or redirect it.
+When the rage is about real injustice—and often it is—don’t minimize it.
 “What happened to you was wrong.
 Your anger makes sense.”
-This doesn’t mean accepting destructive behavior, but it means honoring the feeling underneath.
+Honor the feeling underneath while distinguishing it from destructive action.
+The anger is often legitimate; the destruction is something else.

-Find opportunities for legitimate power.
+Find opportunities for genuine power.
 Can they lead something?
-Advocate for something?
-Contribute something only they can contribute?
-Recovery happens when people discover their power matters—not through compliance but through genuine agency.
+Contribute something only they can offer?
+Recovery happens when people discover their agency is real—through contribution, not compliance.

 Support without controlling.
-This is the hardest part.
 You want them to stop drinking, stop fighting, stop destroying their lives.
 But every attempt to control activates their defiance.
-The work is to be present, to offer support, to acknowledge their power—and to let them make their own choices about whether to accept help.
+The work is being present, offering support, acknowledging their power—and letting them make their own choices.

 Take care of yourself.
 Living with someone organized around defiance is exhausting.
-You need your own support—friends, therapy, groups for family members.
-You cannot be a non-controlling presence for someone else if you’re depleted and desperate.
+You cannot be a non-controlling presence if you’re depleted and desperate.

 For People Caught in the Pattern

-Understand that your anger often makes sense.
-Much of your rage may be response to real violation, real injustice, real crushing of your power.
-The pattern isn’t that you’re angry; it’s that anger has become your only response, and alcohol your only access to expressing it.
+Your anger is often legitimate—response to real violation, real injustice.
+The pattern is that anger has become your only response, and alcohol your only access to expressing it.

-Understand why you resist what might help.
-If you find yourself fighting treatment, defying therapists, refusing to follow programs—this makes sense.
+If you find yourself fighting treatment, defying therapists, refusing programs—understand why.
 Help feels like control, and control is what hurt you.
-The resistance isn’t failure; it’s protection.
+The resistance is protection.
 But the protection that saved you may be imprisoning you now.

 Find communities, not programs.
 What heals is belonging, not compliance.
-Look for communities where your power is welcomed—where you can contribute, where your presence matters, where your “no” is respected.
-This might be recovery communities that emphasize mutual support over authority, or communities organized around something you care about, or anywhere you can belong without having to submit.
+Look for communities where your power is welcomed—where you can contribute, where your presence matters, where your boundaries are respected.

 Choose physical activities that explore yielding, not more fighting.
-This is counterintuitive, but important: activities that feel intuitively right—combat sports, heavy weightlifting, high-intensity competition—may simply channel the aggression into more acceptable forms without transforming it.
-The nervous system learns to fight better, not to find other ways of being powerful.
-What might actually help is exploring the strength inherent in flexibility rather than rigidity—tai chi, gentle partner work like contact dance, practices where power comes from yielding rather than forcing.
-The goal isn’t to eliminate your capacity for fierceness but to discover that power has many forms.
+Combat sports, heavy weightlifting, high-intensity competition may simply channel aggression into more acceptable forms without transforming it.
+What might actually help is exploring strength through flexibility—tai chi, gardening, yoga, gentle partner work like dance— practices where power comes from yielding rather than forcing.
+The goal is discovering that power has many forms.

-Practice saying “no” without fighting.
-Notice moments when you expect a battle and one doesn’t come.
-Notice times when your “no” is respected without having to escalate.
+Practice noticing moments when you expect a battle and one doesn’t come, when your refusal is respected without escalation.
 Build evidence that power doesn’t always require war.

 Find constructive outlets for legitimate rage.
 If your anger is about real injustice—and often it is—can it be channeled toward fighting that injustice in ways that create rather than destroy?
-Political advocacy, community organizing, artistic expression, any form where the rage becomes fuel for change rather than fuel for destruction.
+Political advocacy, community organizing, artistic expression—any form where rage becomes fuel for change.

 Consider that recovery is not surrender.
-You don’t have to accept powerlessness to recover.
-You don’t have to submit.
-Recovery can mean discovering other forms of power, other ways of asserting will, other expressions of agency that don’t require alcohol or destruction.
+You don’t have to accept powerlessness or submit.
+Recovery can mean discovering other forms of power, other ways of asserting will that don’t require alcohol or destruction.

 The Two Tasks of Recovery

-The second task is to transform rage from destructive to constructive expression.
-The anger is often legitimate—rage at actual injustice, fury at violations, appropriate response to having power stolen.
-The work is not to eliminate this anger but to help it find expression that creates rather than destroys, that fights injustice rather than fighting everything, that asserts power rather than simply opposing.
+The second task is transforming rage from destructive to constructive expression.
+The anger is often legitimate.
+The work is helping it find expression that creates rather than destroys, that fights injustice rather than fighting everything.

-Sometimes I notice the moment when anger softens without disappearing, when defiance becomes assertion rather than opposition, when power is claimed rather than grasped.
+Sometimes I notice the moment when this shifts.
 A person who has been fighting everything suddenly discriminates—this battle matters, that one doesn’t.
 Someone who could only say “no” discovers they can also say “yes.”
-Someone who experienced all authority as crushing discovers one relationship where power is mutual.
+Someone who experienced all authority as oppressive discovers one relationship where power is mutual.

 When the Pattern Doesn’t Change

 And for some people, the pattern doesn’t change.
 They try these approaches—find communities that welcome their power, explore physical practices that don’t reinforce fighting, work with helpers who don’t try to control them—and the defiance persists.
 The anger remains volcanic.
-The alcohol remains the only access to power they can find.
+The alcohol remains the only way they can feel powerful.

-If you are one of these people, or if you love someone who is: this is not failure.
-Some systems are organized at such depth that transformation requires more time, more resources, or more accumulated experiences of legitimate power than one lifetime can provide.
-Some people will manage the fight response rather than transform it—learning to live with the anger, finding harm-reduction approaches to alcohol, accepting that this is the configuration their system takes.
+If you are one of these people, or if you love someone who is: some systems are organized at such depth that transformation requires more time, more resources, or more accumulated experiences of legitimate power than one lifetime can provide.
+Some people will manage the pattern rather than transform it—learning to live with the anger, finding harm-reduction approaches to alcohol, accepting that this is the configuration their system takes.

-For some, medication-assisted treatment becomes not a bridge to eventual abstinence but a long-term component of stability.
-Naltrexone or other medications can reduce the pull toward alcohol without requiring surrender.
-This is not failure.
-The goal is not purity but a life where connection and meaning become possible.
+For some, medication-assisted treatment becomes a long-term component of stability rather than a temporary bridge.
+Medications can reduce the pull toward alcohol without requiring surrender.
+The goal is a life where connection and meaning become possible.

 The Child Walking Away